deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyCity/Unity-6/README.md

 ----------------------------------------------------------------------

-NOTE: There is currently a bug in Unity 6 prior to when fixed in Unity 6 (6000.025f1) that affects wheel colliders and center of gravity offset.
-This bug has been reported and is listed as a bug and is currently being worked on for an official fix.
-Until such we can provide a temporary resolution file to add to your vehicle to sort this out.
+NOTE: There is a bug in Unity 6 versions prior to version Unity 6 (6000.025f1) that affects wheel colliders and center of gravity offset.
+This bug was reported and an official fix has thus after such been provided.

+Prior to that fixed version if you have not yet upgraded to the fixed version we can still provide a temporary resolution file to add to your vehicle to sort this out.

 * Temporary Unity 6 Bug Resolution: https://github.com/deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyCity/blob/main/Unity-6/Temporary-Resolution/Unity-6-Temporary-Resolve-Bug.txt

-ATTENTION!!: This bug has been fixed in Unity 6 (6000.025f1) thus this temporary resolution is not needed if you upgrade to that version!
+ATTENTION!!: This bug has been fixed in Unity 6 (6000.025f1) thus this temporary resolution is not needed if you upgraded or ugrade to that version+!

 Vehicles Control: